 We enjoy the opportunity to support a variety of organizations and events in the community.
 However, due to the large volume of requests that we receive daily, we are not able to approve all donations.

-For the Co-op to fulfill it’s mission in various parts we need to reach out and collaborate strategically with non-profits and other community endeavors.
+For the Co-op to fulfill its mission in various parts we need to reach out and collaborate strategically with nonprofits and other community endeavors.
 By partnering with like-minded entities and grouping our resources together, we can become stronger and serve more of the community in ways outside of our own means.
-Below are the partners for 2016.

 Canterbury Shaker Village

-Canterbury Shaker Village and the Concord Food Co-op are pleased to announce their new agricultural partnership.
-Beginning in the spring of 2015, the Concord Food Co-op will begin growing produce in the historic Shaker fields, cultivating beehives and offering collaborative events and workshops.
-Food grown at Canterbury Shaker Village will be sold in the Food Co-op’s Concord store and at the Shaker Box Lunch and Farm Stand at the Village.
+Canterbury Shaker Village and the Concord Food Co-op have an agricultural partnership.
+Beginning in the spring of 2015, the Concord Food Co-op began growing produce in the historic Shaker fields, and offering collaborative events and workshops.
+Food grown at Canterbury Shaker Village is sold in the Co-op’s Concord store and at the Shaker Box Lunch and Farm Stand at the Village.

-In the first year, the Co-op will grow a variety of produce that will serve to supplement the quality local, organic and all-natural food that they will continue to purchase from area farmers.
-The newly cultivated fields will provide additional educational and interpretive opportunities for Village visitors, students, event attendees and workshop participants.
+The Co-op grows a variety of produce that serves to supplement the quality local, organic and all-natural food that they continue to purchase from area farmers.
+The fields also provide additional educational and interpretive opportunities for Village visitors, students, event attendees and workshop participants.

-Concord Food Co-op joins Canterbury Shaker Village’s other on-site strategic partners including Brookford Farm—whose cows graze the pastures; the Lakes Region Community College Culinary Arts Program—that operates The Shaker Table restaurant; and Preservation Timber Framing—who oversee the historic preservation of the 25 buildings.
-Canterbury Shaker Village has also formed a collaborative educational partnership with Sanborn Mills Farm in Loudon, New Hampshire.
+Concord Food Co-op joins Canterbury Shaker Village’s other on-site strategic partners including Brookford Farm – whose cows graze the pastures; the Lakes Region Community College Culinary Arts Program – that operates The Shaker Table restaurant; and Preservation Timber Framing – who oversee the historic preservation of the 25 buildings.

 For more information on Canterbury Shaker Village, please visit www.shakers.org.